ckormanyos/real-time-cpp/readme.md

 To get started with the reference application on `*nix`
   - Open a terminal in the directory  [./ref_app](./ref_app).
-  - Have the terminal located here in [./ref_app](./ref_app) for the paths to work out and be found by the build.
+  - The terminal should be located directly in [./ref_app](./ref_app) for the paths to work out (be found by the upcoming build).
   - Identify the Bash shell script [./ref_app/target/build/build.sh](./ref_app/target/build/build.sh).
   - Select the desired configuration (such as `avr`)
-  - Run GNU make with the command: `./target/build/build.sh avr rebuild`
+  - Execute `build.sh` with the command: `./target/build/build.sh avr rebuild`
-  - This rebuilds the entire solution for `avr`.
+  - This shell script calls GNU make with parameters `avr rebuild` which subsequently rebuilds the entire solution for `target avr`.
-  - If you're missing AVR GNU tools and need to get them on `*nix`, run `sudo apt install gcc-avr avr-libc`
+  - If you're missing AVR GCC tools and need to get them on `*nix`, run `sudo apt install gcc-avr avr-libc`

-In summary, on `*nix` for target _avr_
+In summary, on `*nix` for `target avr`

 ```C
 cd real-time-cpp